DaanS8/ScalableRecognition/README.md

 ## How to use
 ### 1) Setup

 Put all your database images in the `data/` folder.
 Every image should have the format `id.jpg` where `id` is an integer.
 To be complete, the ids aren't required to be sequential.
-The images in the `data/` folder are often refered to as the db (database) images.
+The images in the `data/` folder are often referred to as the db (database) images.

 Put all your query images in the `test/` folder.
 Every image must have a `.jpg` extension.
 **_Optional:_** _if you'd like to test the accuracy, then name every query image `id.jpg` where `id` is the id of the correct db image match._